Enhanced Contour Tracking: a Time-Varying Internal Model Principle-Based Approach: Extended position domain framework

-It is worth noting that the position of the master axis is desired to be strictly monotonic in the position domain for the sake of stability analysis (referred to the monotonicity of the temporal variable $t$ in the time domain control).
-However, a wide class of contours in industrial applications usually consists of rotational profiles (rectangles, circles, irregular closed shapes with varying speed, acceleration and large curvature, etc).
-Compared with periodic signals, rotational ones are much more general as they allow variations in every cycle of the contour.
+Note that in the existing PDC~\cite{ouyang2012}, the position of the master axis is required to be a strictly monotonic function of the temporal variable $t$, otherwise the chain rule does not apply when the derivative is zero.
+However, a wide class of contours in industrial applications consists of non-monotonic rotational profiles (rectangles, circles, or irregular closed shapes with varying speed, acceleration and large curvature).
+Rotational signals are more general than periodic ones because they allow variations in every cycle of the contour.
 In fact, most of the rotational contour references can be mapped to monotonic functions with a virtual angular variable.
-Therefore, we extend the position domain framework in~\cite{ouyang2012}, so that for a general two-dimensional contour, if at least one of the following assumptions is satisfied, the contour can be monotonized and then adopted into the extended position domain framework. \begin{assumption} (Monotonic signals) The position of the master axis $x_1(t)$ is strictly monotonic with respect to the temporal variable $t$, and the slave axis reference $r_2$ can be described as a differentiable function of $x_1$
+Therefore, we extend the position domain framework, so that for a general two-dimensional contour, if at least one of the following assumptions is satisfied, the contour can be monotonized and then adopted into the extended position domain framework. \begin{assumption} (Monotonic signals) The position of the master axis $y_1(t)$ is strictly monotonic with respect to the temporal variable $t$ ($\dot y_1(t)>0$ for all $t$, or $\dot y_1(t)<0$ for all $t$), and the slave axis reference $r_2$ can be described as a differentiable function of $y_1$